soundpress/RulesOfNYC/docs/c26/index.rst

    2. Applications, including attachments, shall be submitted electronically.

-   3. Applications shall include (A) a completed application form, (B) a completed City voluntary cleanup agreement, pursuant to section 43-1405, executed by the applicant, and (C) a remedial investigation report and a remedial action work plan or, when permitted or otherwise required by the office, a remedial investigation work plan.
+   3. Applications shall include (A) a completed application form, (B) a completed City voluntary cleanup agreement, pursuant to 43 RCNY § 43-1405, executed by the applicant, and (C) a remedial investigation report and a remedial action work plan or, when permitted or otherwise required by the office, a remedial investigation work plan.

    4. Applications shall also include a citizen participation plan, a proposed document repository, a notice of the application and a draft fact sheet describing all work plans or reports submitted with the application.
 The notice of application and fact sheet must be approved by the office prior to release to the site contact list.

    5. Applications shall state the basis for which the property meets the definition of a qualified local brownfield site.

-      A. An application that states that a property meets the definition of a qualified local brownfield site based on section 43-1402(uu)(1)(A) shall include a confirmation of such statement from a qualified environmental professional, made after the completion of the remedial investigation report.
+      A. An application that states that a property meets the definition of a qualified local brownfield site based on 43 RCNY § 43-1402(uu)(1)(A) shall include a confirmation of such statement from a qualified environmental professional, made after the completion of the remedial investigation report.
 The office shall not execute a final City voluntary cleanup agreement for entry into the program without receipt of this confirmation.
-The office shall independently evaluate whether the property meets the definition of a qualified local brownfield site based on section 43-1402(uu)(1)(A).
+The office shall independently evaluate whether the property meets the definition of a qualified local brownfield site based on 43 RCNY § 43-1402(uu)(1)(A).

       B. An application that states that a property meets the definition of a qualified local brownfield site based on its meeting the definition of a coordinated brownfield site shall include a detailed statement setting forth the environmental conditions that are the basis for the site being a coordinated brownfield site.
 In addition to technical information regarding the environmental conditions, such statement shall specify whether the environmental conditions have already been reported to the state and/or federal government and whether the state and/or federal government has issued any approval or disapproval of any work plan at the site.
 The applicant shall include with the application copies of any and all documents concerning the federal and state involvement in the cleanup.